luissimas/zettelkasten/Projects/Zettelkasten CLI.md

 - [ ] Show potential missing links

 There's a great tool to visualize a Zettelkasten in the CLI called [rucola](https://github.com/Linus-Mussmaecher/rucola).
 It does part of what I want to accomplish, but it seems to be more focused on the TUI interface and in visualizing the notes.
 I want my tool to be CLI first and more focused on quick input.

+This might be a good library for templating: https://docs.rs/minijinja/latest/minijinja/